robz/dune/doc/project-layout-specification.rst

           (lang dune 1.0)

-Additionally, they can contains the following stanzas.
+Additionally, they can contain the following stanzas.

 name
 ----